The Linux Kernel

 With many academic and corporate supercomputers running Linux and the Linux kernel based Android operating system, working on millions of smart phones all over the world, Linux is the most common general purpose operating system in the world.
 Both Android and OS X are forks of Unix, just like Linux is.

-The Linux kernel is a monolithic computer operating system, rather than a micro-kernel or a hybrid.
+The Linux kernel, originally developed by Linus Torvalds, is a monolithic kernel, rather than a micro-kernel or a hybrid.
 OS X and Windows are hybrids.
 There are many different distributions of Linux based on the Linux kernel.
 The monolithic kernel encompasses the Central Processing Unit, the memory and the IPC.
 It also handles device drivers, system server calls and file system management.

 The monolithic design is faster, but less secure than micro-kernels, which keep user services separate from the kernel.
 Ubuntu has started containerizing applications in Snap Packages, accomplishing the security advantages of a micro-kernel.
-Pop-OS! uses Flatpak.
+Pop!_OS and many other operating systems use Flatpak.

 - Operating System Operations